 We did not have during the periods presented, and we do not currently have, any off-balance sheet arrangements, as defined under the applicable regulations of the SEC.

 Recent accounting pronouncements

-Refer to Note 2, "Summary of Significant Accounting Policies," in the accompanying notes to the condensed consolidated financial statements of this Quarterly Report for a discussion of recent accounting pronouncements.
+Refer to Note 2, "Summary of Significant Accounting Policies," in the accompanying notes to the consolidated financial statements for a discussion of recent accounting pronouncements.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.